 When it comes to finding the best playgrounds for preschoolers in Los Angeles, there’s a definitive checklist of needs and wants.
 Of course, kids that young are often happy running wild with some sticks.
 But if you're going to brave LA traffic and seek out a playground, you want to make sure it has it all.
 Most important is safety—play structures that are designed with younger kids in mind.
 I can’t tell you how many times I’ve had heart palpitations when my three-year-old climbs up to a 10-foot-high platform without guardrails!
 You also want a park geared towards smaller children, so you don't worry about that roving pack of 10-year-olds playing Among Us.

 Your little explorer is also looking for something new and exciting.
 Toddlers may be tiny, but their sense of adventure is enormous!
-These playgrounds are amazing for kids under five, filled with age and size-appropriate equipment that will make toddler's hearts race, but leave parents breathing easy.
+These tot lots and toddler playgrounds in Los Angeles are amazing for kids under five, filled with age and size-appropriate equipment that will make toddler's hearts race, but leave parents breathing easy.

 Slide down a snail at Vincent Lugo Park.
 Photo courtesy of the City of San Gabriel